Mohamed-Tharwat-El-Sayed/microservices-python-app/README.md

 ```

 Connect to the MongoDB instance using:
-you can get nodeip form your instance in you node.
+you can get nodeip form your instance in your node.

 ```
 mongosh mongodb://<username>:<pwd>@<nodeip>:30005/mp3s?authSource=admin